oracle/docker-images/OracleWebCenterSites/README.md

 This option lets you mount a directory from your host to a container as volume.
 This volume is used to store database data files and WebLogic server domain files.
 The volume is created at this location `/scratch/DockerVolume/WCSitesVolume/`.

-To mount a host directory as a data volume, execute the below commands as **root** user.
+To mount a host directory as a data volume, execute the below command.
 ```
    $ mkdir -p /scratch/DockerVolume/WCSitesVolume/WCSites /scratch/DockerVolume/WCSitesVolume/WCSitesShared
-   $ chmod -R 777 /scratch/DockerVolume/WCSitesVolume
 ```
 All container operations are performed as 'oracle' user.
-Therefore, the ‘chmod’ command must be run to grant permission to all the non-root users.

 ### C. Setting up an Oracle Database Docker container
 To set up an Oracle Database Docker container, you must first update the environment file which is passed as a parameter in the command that starts the database container.